Muhja bint al-Tayyani

-Hardly any information is available about her life.
-She was the daughter of a merchant who was engaged in the sale of figs. She met Princess Wallada, who took her to her house and educated her.
-She became a poet, a profession that had a great recognition in Andalusian society.
+She was the daughter of a Cordoban merchant who was engaged in the sale of figs. At some point, she met the famous poet Princess Wallada, who took her into her house — which served as a school of poetry for women — and mentored her.
+Muhja became a celebrated poet, a profession that had a great recognition in Andalusian society.
+Wallada was extremely fond of Muhja, writing her passionate (and rather explicit) love poetry, and there are suggestions they may have been lovers.

 Poems

 Muhja dedicated ferocious satires to her teacher:

 This poem puns on Wallada's name, which literally means 'fecund'.
 It compares Wallada, ostensibly pregnant out of wedlock, to the Virgin Mary.
 The poem shifts from a literary register in the first half to a colloquial one in the second (characterised by the colloquial form hāḏī in place of classical hāḏihi).
 The second half alludes specifically to the Islamic account of the virgin birth, in which Mariam received a divine instruction to shake the trunk of a date palm while giving birth to Jesus, so that its fruits fall down to her.
 In Muhya's account, Wallada has grasped a penis to similar effect.